 We provide, or help our customers obtain, financing to acquire natural gas vehicles or convert their vehicles to operate on natural gas.
 In 2006, we began to loan to certain qualifying customers an average of 75%, and on occasion up to 100%, of the up-front capital needed to purchase natural gas vehicles or convert existing vehicles to use natural gas.
 To ensure the availability of vehicles for our customers, we may also purchase natural gas vehicles or components of natural gas vehicles in anticipation of customer requirements.
 We also use our in-house grant specialists to help secure government grants, tax rebates and related incentives for ourselves and our customers, which can be a challenging process.
 Our specialists have secured over \$212.3 million in federal and state funding for ourselves and our customers since 1998.
-This expertise is important to our customers, as natural gas vehicles to help defray a significant portion of the incremental costs of purchasing natural gas vehicles.
+This expertise is important to our customers, as natural gas vehicle fleet operators have access to an increasing number of grants and other incentives to help defray a significant portion of the incremental costs of purchasing natural gas vehicles.
 As of December 31, 2009, we have not generated significant revenue from financing activities.